After reading this article, you will know when synchronization is worthwhile - and when a simple voice-over is completely sufficient.

 - Rights of use (duration, media, territories)

-- Delivery formats and audio-specs
+- Delivery Formats and Audio Specifications

 - Schedule, approvals, contact person